lgbishop/qhronology/docs/source/text/theory/quantum-mechanics/discrete.rst

 where :math:`\StateDensity_k^n \in \SpaceMixed(\SpaceHilbert_n)` are density operators representing the :math:`n`-th subsystem, and the coefficients :math:`p_k` are non-negative real numbers that collectively satisfy :math:`\sum_{k} p_k = 1`.
 If there exists only a single non-zero :math:`p_k`, then the state is called *simply separable* or, similarly to the separable vector state case, a *product state*.

-A quantum state that is not separable (*non-separable*) is said to be *entangled*.
+A quantum state that is not separable (termed *non-separable*) is said to be *entangled*.
 The corresponding phenomenon, *quantum entanglement*, is one of the most fascinating features of quantum mechanics.
 It manifests physically as quantum correlations (of various quantum properties such as observable quantities) between the individual subsystems of a composite quantum system.
 For example, a group of particles is entangled when the quantum state of each individual particle cannot be described independently of the state of the other particles in a collective description.
 This behaviour is realized to varying degrees in many different kinds of physical situations, including most interestingly when the particles are spacelike separated.

 Quantum entanglement is also necessarily characterized by *unrealized* correlations, such that the outcomes of measurements on the quantum system(s) are completely undecided until the measurement occurs.
 This means that the very act of performing a measurement on one subsystem of an entangled composition affects the entire system as a whole (i.e., apparent and irreversible collapse of the wave function).
 Though any such influence occurs seemingly instantaneously, quantum entanglement however does not allow any information to propagate superluminally (i.e., faster than the speed of light), despite the possibility that the subsystems of an entangled system are spacelike separated.